 - Monitoring patients’ health progress.

 - Providing information and advice to patients’ and families about different health conditions, including any self-treatment they need to carry out at home.

-- Discharging patients from hospital and arranging follow up appointments where necessary.
+- Discharging patients from the hospital and arranging follow-up appointments when necessary.